armadito/armadito-windows-deps/clamav/README.md

 To apply all patches in one shot (tested on cygwin) :
    $ cd armadito-windows-dependencies\clamav\clamav-devel
    $ git apply ..\git-patches\*.patch

+WARNING: git for windows may give errors when applying patches and complaining about "trailing whitespace".
+In this case, use the following command line:
+   $ git apply -whitespace=strip <<patch files>>

 Build Instructions
 ==================